bbatsov/batsov.com/_posts/2020-11-22-basic-git-setup.md

 you consider essential.

 [^1]: This has been happening quite often recently and I'll cover it in a separate article or two.
+[^2]: Special thanks to my readers who suggested this setup to me.